The efficient certification of knottedness and Thurston norm

 {\sl Proof.} Each component of $\partial M$ is a torus triangulated using two triangles.
 This hypothesis is made to ensure that $\partial S$ is very controlled.
 It is shown in Lemma 3.5 in [14] that two normal curves in such a torus are isotopic if and only if they are normally isotopic.
 Furthermore, in Theorem 3.6 of [14], a parametrisation is given for all possible normal curves in the torus, and a consequence of this is that the intersection between any essential normal simple closed curve and any edge in the torus is a collection of points all with the same sign.
 We are assuming that the intersection between $\partial S$ and any component of $\partial M$ is a collection of coherently oriented essential curves.
 Thus, we deduce that the points of intersection between $\partial S$ and any edge in $\partial M$ all have the same sign.

 We now possibly modify ${\cal T}$ so that each tetrahedron $\Delta$ of ${\cal T}$ contains at most one 2-simplex lying in $\partial M$.
-The only other alternative is that $\Delta$ contains two 2-simplices in $\partial M$, which comprise the entirety of a component of $\partial M$.
-We may then remove this tetrahedron from ${\cal T}$, and the result is a new triangulation ${\cal T}'$ for a 3-manifold $M'$ which is a copy of $M$.
+The only other alternative is that $\Delta$ contains two 2-simplices which comprise the entirety of a component of $\partial M$.
+In this case, let $e$ be the edge of $\Delta$ that does not lie in these two 2-simplices.
+If $e$ also lies in $\partial M$, then a loop encircling one of the faces of $\Delta$ not lying in $\partial M$ is essential in $\partial M$ but homotopically trivial in $M$.
+Hence, in this case $E(M,\gamma)$ is not taut, and the algorithm terminates by declaring this.
+On the other hand, if $e$ does not lie in $\partial M$, then we may remove this tetrahedron $\Delta$ from ${\cal T}$, and the result is a new triangulation ${\cal T}'$ for a 3-manifold $M'$ which is a copy of $M$.
 This new triangulation again satisfies the condition that every boundary component of $M$ is a torus that is triangulated using just two triangles.
 The surface $S \cap M'$ is normal in ${\cal T}'$.
 We claim that there is a homeomorphism from $M$ to $M'$ which takes $S$ to $M' \cap S$.
 This will imply that $M' \cap S$ satisfies the hypotheses of the theorem.

 We can think of $\Delta$ as forming a collar on $\partial M'$.
 In particular, there is a natural product structure on $\Delta$.
 We will show that $S \cap \Delta$ respects this product structure, which will establish the claim.
 There are four possible triangle types in $\Delta$, and each of these respects its product structure.
 There are three possible square types, two of which respect the product structure.
 However, the third square type gives rise to a boundary-compression disc for $S$, which contradicts the hypothesis that $S$ is taut.